Sur-un-nuage/strapi-plugin-expo-notifications/README.md

 The plugin expects a list of expoPushTokens in order to know where to send the notifications.
 So the set-up will consist in getting those tokens from the mobile app, storing them into Strapi and then gather the correct credentials.

-### Step 1: Get the expoPushToken of your mobile users
+### Step 1: Get the expoPushToken of your mobile user

 In order to send a notification to the users of your react-native app, you first have to get their own unique expoPushToken.
 This can be achieved via the Notifications.getExpoPushTokenAsync() function at the root of your mobile app.